 Freelancers already know the benefits of remote work.

-You can crawl out of bed whenever you want and head directly to your desk in your sweatpants with your favorite mug in hand instead of spending the average 26.9 minutes commuting to work each morning.
+You crawl out of bed whenever you want, and head straight to your desk in your sweatpants with your favorite mug rather than the average 26.9-minute commute to work each morning.

-And you may even be more productive working remotely because you can figure out how you work best and choose where you work each day, all while saving time by skipping time-wasting meetings.
+Most remote workers are even more productive because you have the flexibility to work in a way, time, and place personalized to you, all while skipping time-wasting meetings.
 Switch it up and head to the library on Monday or work from your local coffee shop for meetings on Friday afternoons, whatever works best for you.

 Benefits aside, the American workforce is changing, and millennials are breaking the mold of what work looks and feels like.
 Remote work is becoming more of the norm, and with it comes the availability to work from wherever you want.
 So why not live somewhere affordable and beautiful?

 I recently made a significant change myself by relocating from Kansas City, Missouri to Colorado Springs, Colorado.
 Moving was my after high school plan, yet I stuck around for one reason after another.

 Among the many reasons to live in Colorado Springs (which you'll read about more in-depth below), the mountains and lifestyle change called me.
 Why not live in a place where you will feel happier, a place that's beautiful and where the cost of living is much lower?

 When I compared the places we could afford to rent in KC vs. CO, we got more for our money in Colorado by far.
 Food cost less, depending on what you buy.
 We also saved on nearly everything, from rent to car insurance rates, and remote workers don't need to worry about finding in-house jobs before a big move.